libressl/portable/README.md

  cmake -G"Visual Studio 12 2013" ..
 ```

+Replace "Visual Studion 12 2013" with whatever version of Visual Studio you
-This will generate a LibreSSL.sln file that you can incorporate into other
+have installed.
+This will generate a LibreSSL.sln file that you can incorporate
-projects or build by itself.
+into other projects or build by itself.

 #### Cmake - Additional Options ####